danielholmes839/OC-Transpo-GraphQL/README.md

 Wrapping [OC Transpo's REST API](https://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc) with GraphQL provides many benefits:

 - Documenting nullable fields.
 This is not done at all in OC Transpo's documentation.
 For example in OC Transpo's API GPS data for latitude, longitude and speed are returned as strings which can also be empty strings.
 This in my opinion should be changed to return numbers/floats and null values instead.
-Which is easy to change GraphQL while also documenting in the schema that GPS data can be nullable.
-To make it even easier for users I added another field "hasGPS" which returns a boolean value if that bus has GPS data
+Which is easy to change with GraphQL.
+The GraphQL schema also shows that GPS data can be nullable.
+To make it even easier for users I added another field "hasGPS" which returns a boolean value if that bus has GPS data.

 - The response structure is much easier to understand.
 While using OC Transpo's API I noticed certain fields could be a list of Objects or a single Object.
 I think this is some sort of issue with their API being default XML and being converted to JSON before being sent but I'm not sure.